The Listuguj Community Health Services hours of services are as followed:

-Welcome to Listuguj Community Healthy Services (LCHS).
-At Health Services, we provide services and programs, which contribute towards building a strong and healthy community.
+Welcome to the Listuguj Community Health Services (LCHS).
+At the Health Center, we provide services and programs, which contribute towards building a strong and healthy community.

-At Health Services we have two goals: Community Wellness and Safety.
+At the Health Center we have two goals: Community Wellness and Safety.
 We promote healthy living for all community members, with a strong concentration towards the youth and elder populations.
 In the coming years, we will focus on three health priorities:

-To meet the growing demand for excellence in management practices, the LCHS Directorate is working towards achieving accreditation in line with Canada’s Effective Organization Standards.
+To meet the growing demand for excellence in management practices, the LCHS Directorate has been Accredited since May 2015 in line with Canada’s Effective Organization Standards.

 Donna Metallic, B.Ed.